captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## REN:
-(Turning on him, furious) Oh what?
+Oh what?
 You mean you’re actually going to share some opinion—some expression of feeling—beyond what a nice dinner I cooked up for you or how comfy it is to plop yourself in that goddam chair every night?

+---

 Maybe I do poke at things.
 Life sometimes makes me curious, Ted.
 That’s something you just wouldn’t understand.

 ---

 ## TED:
 See now, that’s where you’re wrong, m’love.
 I know all about curiosity.

-(Something in his tone stops Ren, and she watches him closely.)
+---

 For a while I was curious every time I’d come home from work and find you all flushed, done up and freshly showered at the end of the day.

+---

 I’d hear that shivery little upbeat in your voice.
 That made me curious, I remember.

+---

 And that little graze of a kiss across my eyebrow.

+---

-Your insistence on fixing me a drink, which you poured heavy but then again your hands were shaking just a little, weren’t they, as you twittered and drew out of me what was to you, I knew damn well, deeply stultifying commentary on my day.
+Your insistence on fixing me a drink, which you poured heavy but then again your hands were shaking just a little, weren’t they,

+---

+as you twittered and drew out of me what was to you, I knew damn well, deeply stultifying commentary on my day.
 You could say all that made me good and curious.

+---

 For a time.
 But you know.
 Gradually it came to be just another part of our life.

+---

 I was less curious about it the longer it went on.
 That’s usually the way, isn’t it?
 With curiosity, I mean.

-(Ren is silent.)
+---

 You are going to make things right with Olivia.
 Because if you don’t, I swear, you will not recognize the broken world you’ve made for yourself.